myst729/Vuelog/template/posts/talk-is-cheap.md

 date:
 heading: Show me the code
 ---
-You guys want code highlighting, I knew it.
+You guys want code highlighting, I knew it!

 ### The famous Vue.js 10 second example